-Assumptions (included in Section 3 of the PP) are defined as non-IT items that the TOE itself cannot implement or enforce.
+Assumption statements (included in Section 3 of the PP) define assumptions that the TOE makes about its use or environment (e.g. "The TOE will be used in a secured environment that prevents its physical access from unauthorized people", "The environment will include an authentication server", etc.).
 Assumptions should not be used to specify functional requirements on the IT environment; that should be done with a threat or policy statement.
 For instance, a valid assumption might be "All administrators will be trained in the secure administration of the TOE."
 The TOE has no control over whether the administrators are trained or not, so this is a valid assumption.
 An invalid assumption might be "All users are authenticated before taking any action on the TOE."
 Since the TOE (or IT environment) could implement this, it is not a valid assumption.